-Data exploration was carried out by PCA in order to remove outliers.
+Data exploration was carried out again by PCA in order to remove outliers at Cultivar level (in Provine, Brioso and Cappricia datasets).
 Score plots were created, outliers were detected visually and removed from dataset.

-The following analyzes were performed on the following datasets, using the three scenarios:

-Cappricia, Provine, Brioso, Cappricia + Provine, Cappricia + Brioso,Brioso + Provine, Cappricia + Provine + Brioso.
-However, only the relevant results are shown in this work.

 Pretreatments to Raw Spectra

-Various pre-treated forms of the original spectra were used to calibrate and validate different models, whose performances were compared with each other.
+Various pretreated forms of the original spectra were used to calibrate and validate different models, whose performances were compared with each other.
 These methods include: Detrend grades 1 and 2; Savitzky–Golay first and second derivatives, second polynomial degree and 9, 11, 15, 17 smoothing windows; Standard Normal Variate (SNV); and combinations of these {Jean-Michel Roger, 2022 #18}.
 Only the best results will be presented in this document.

 Data split

-Visual scoring by three experts scored each sepal into 4 grades of severity: 0 for no infection to 4 for severe infection.
-From these, three binary-class scenarios were derived:
+Three binary-class scenarios were derived from the visual scoring explained in Data collection (2.2.1):

 Scenario 1: Score of 0 was considered healthy, and any other value was considered infected;